GDSL-UL/Teaching_Links/README.md

 ### UCL Teaching Materials
 Here's a near full, and a bit unstructured, set of materials used to teach spatial data with R at UCL both to geographers and those enrolled on the Q-Step programme. https://jamescheshire.github.io/learningR/intro-to-r.html.
 Materials are taken from the CDRC tutorials too and the links to data may be broken due to a recent upgrade.
-Full data availabl here: https://dataviz.spatial.ly/worksheets/
+Full data available here: https://dataviz.spatial.ly/worksheets/

 ### ESRI Learn
 This resource has over 200 lessons and paths (groups of lessons) on lotsof topics including some R / Data Science.
 In the gallery you can filter by product - e.g. Arcgis Pro, topic, etc.